The Irish Resettlement Process

 Stage 3: Resettlement and Integration

-Stage 1: The Selection ProcessEach year discussions are held between resettlement states, the UNHCR, the EU and international NGOs working in the area of refugee protection to determine resettlement priorities for the coming period.
+Stage 1: The Selection ProcessEach year discussions are held usually in Geneva between resettlement states, the UNHCR, the EU and international NGOs working in the area of refugee protection to determine resettlement priorities for the coming period.

 The decision on the country of origin/country of refuge of the refugees to be admitted to Ireland is taken by the Minister for Justice and Equality in consultation with the Minister for Foreign Affairs and Trade, the UNHCR and European Institutions.
 In recent years, priority has been given to the resettlement of refugees displaced by the Syrian conflict who have sought refuge in neighbouring countries in the region.

 Cases are mainly selected following face-to-face interviews (a selection mission) in the country of refuge.
-For example, there was a selection mission to Jordan in 2014, two selection missions to Lebanon in 2015 and two selection missions to Lebanon in January and October 2016.
+For example, there was a selection mission to Jordan in 2014, two selection missions to Lebanon in 2015, two selection missions to Lebanon in January and October 2016 and a selection mission to Lebanon in March/April 2017.
 In exceptional circumstances, where it is not safe to carry out a selection mission or where the case is urgent in nature, selection may be based on an examination of papers (dossier) submitted by UNHCR.

 Applications for resettlement are examined by the Office for the Promotion of Migrant Integration, and then referred to An Garda SÝochßna for security checking and to other Government Departments, as appropriate.
 Medical cases are referred to the HSE.